cardano-foundation/CIPs/CIP-0086/README.md

-For each oracle main address currently assigned to a policy ID, the indexer monitors the blockchain for transactions that contain oracle assignment updates in their metadata.
+For each oracle main address currently assigned to a policy ID, the indexer monitors the blockchain for transactions that contain oracle assignment updates in their metadata and are signed by the signing key of the main address.
 The indexer updates its database to reflect these explicit oracle assignments and removes any implicit assignments that were replaced by explicit assignments.